-For the 200 µl lavender dose during the neutral film clip there was a trend towards reduced state anxiety, GSR and HR and increased HRV.
+Results: For the 200 µl lavender dose during the neutral film clip there was a trend towards reduced state anxiety, GSR and HR and increased HRV.
 In the anxiety-eliciting film, lavender was mildly beneficial in females but only on HRV measures.
 In males sympathetic arousal increased during the anxiety film (GSR).
 HRV significantly increased at 200 µl during all three film clips in females, suggesting decreased anxiety.

-These findings suggest that lavender has anxiolytic effects in humans under conditions of low anxiety, but these effects may not extend to conditions of high anxiety.
+Conclusion: These findings suggest that lavender has anxiolytic effects in humans under conditions of low anxiety, but these effects may not extend to conditions of high anxiety.